biharygergo/card-estimator/src/cli/data/20240918_planning-poker-in-google-meet.md

 2. **Grant Permissions:** A pop-up will appear, asking you to grant necessary permissions.
 This step is required for installing the add-on and does not give the app any access beyond what's necessary to function within your workspace.

 3. **Accessing PlanningPoker.live in Google Meet:** Once the installation is complete, head over to [Google Meet](https://meet.google.com).
-Start or join a meeting, and then click on the “Activities” icon located in the bottom-right corner to open the sidebar.
+Start or join a meeting, and then click on the "Activities" icon located in the bottom-right corner to open the sidebar.

 <div class="image-container">
     <img alt="PlanningPoker.live in the Activities sidebar" src="https://res.cloudinary.com/dtvhnllmc/image/upload/c_scale,f_auto,w_1000,q_70/v1711188812/Meet-apps-tray.png">
     <p>Google Meet Activities sidebar open</p>
 </div>

-4. **Launching the App:** Within the Activities sidebar, you’ll now see the PlanningPoker.live app.
+4. **Launching the App:** Within the Activities sidebar, you'll now see the PlanningPoker.live app.
 Click on its icon to launch it.
-After the initial load, you’ll land on the “Create/Join” page.
+After the initial load, you'll land on the "Create/Join" page.
 Here, you can choose to either start a new planning poker session or join an existing one.

    - If you're the meeting organizer, click "Create Room" to start a new session.
-   - If you’re joining, simply enter the room ID shared by your team.
+   - If you're joining, simply enter the room ID shared by your team.

 <div class="image-container">
     <img alt="PlanningPoker.live open in the Activities sidebar" src="https://res.cloudinary.com/dtvhnllmc/image/upload/c_scale,f_auto,w_1000,q_70/v1711188812/Meet-landing.png">